-1.14 Can an owner or occupier inherit liability for matters relating to the real estate property even if they occurred before it bought or occupied it?
+14. Can an owner or occupier inherit liability for matters relating to the real estate even if they occurred before the real estate was bought or occupied?
 In the absence of any right registered or annotated to the title deed registry (lien, preemption right, etc.) or any public encumbrance, no liability under private law will apply to the purchaser for any reason that existed prior to acquisition of the real estate property.